 Blog

-Pain That Moves, Then Stays—Even When the Weather Doesn’t At first, it feels like regular soreness.
+At first, it feels like regular soreness.
 You stretch.
 You rest.
 It stays.
 The pain moves from your fingers to your knees.
 Sometimes both in one day.
 It disappears for a while, then returns stronger.
 Ice helps once.
 Not the second time.
-Your blood work looks…
+Your blood work looks fine.
+X-rays show nothing serious.
+You begin to question…

 Read more